-Voting begins in third phase of India's mammoth general election
+PM Modi votes in third phase of mammoth general election

 “I think job creation, sustainable development, and communal harmony should be the top priorities for the upcoming government,” said Ubaidullah Mohyideen, 26, who voted on Tuesday in Kerala’s Wayanad, one of the two seats that Gandhi is contesting.

-At an election rally in Maharashtra on Monday, Modi mentioned the attacks on Sri Lankan hotels and churches on Easter Sunday that killed 290 people before saying India’s security had been enhanced after his government came to power in 2014.
+Modi addressed an election rally in Maharashtra on Monday and mentioned the attacks on Sri Lankan hotels and churches on Easter Sunday that killed 290 people.
+He said India’s security had been enhanced after his government came to power in 2014.

 “Friends, remember what India’s situation was before 2014,” Modi said.
 “Weren’t there bombs going off in different corners of the country every other day?”

-Verma said Modi’s repeated reference to the Sri Lankan attacks were a sign that the BJP would double down on the security issue for the remainder of the election campaign, which the prime minister began as a front-runner amid escalated tensions with neighbouring Pakistan.
+Verma said Modi’s repeated references to the Sri Lankan attacks were a sign that the BJP would double down on the security issue for the remainder of the election campaign, which the prime minister began as a front-runner amid escalated tensions with neighbouring Pakistan.

 “I feel BJP is hell-bent on running this campaign on national security,” Verma said.
 “Basically if they bring up any other thing, they would be on a difficult terrain, like on economic issues or on their performance.”

-In late February, Modi sent warplanes to Pakistan to bomb a purported training camp in response to a suicide attack in India-controlled Kashmir that killed 40 Indian paratroopers.
+Modi sent warplanes to Pakistan to bomb a purported training camp in late February in response to a suicide attack in Indian-controlled Kashmir that killed 40 Indian paratroopers.
 The attack was claimed by an Islamist militant group based in Pakistan.

+In Gujarat, Modi first met his mother early in the morning and then rode in an open jeep, surrounded by hundreds of onlookers, to cast his vote shortly after 8 a.m.
+(0230 GMT)

 Reporting by Devjyot Ghoshal; Additional reporting by Munsif Vengattil; Editing by Martin Howell and Michael Perry